emefff/Code-Aster-MPI-in-Singularity-of-SM2022/README.md

 The following lines build Code_Aster in the container.
 Do not just copy with the button, execute them in succession, one by one in the container shell.
 If you get any errors, make sure you did not forget any of the previous steps.

-The git checkout command is very handy, basically, at this step we choose the version we want.
+The git checkout command is very handy, basically at this step we choose the version we want.
 It could be a different version also, though make sure your Code_Aster version still matches the container's version.
-Note:

 ```
 cd ${HOME}/dev/codeaster/src